MatthewFisher126/ESCALATOR/README.md

 # ESCALATOR README

-Feel free to download ESCALATOR itself from this github page or you can make it into a container.
-The tool/container will work in a SLURM environment or locally but it is recommended to use in a SLURM environment if your data set is large.
+This repo holds the scripts and the singulairty def file of ESCALATOR.
+To directly download a the ESCALATOR singularity container, or have a general overview of ESCALATOR introduction and its usage, visit [the general repo](https://github.com/menglin44/ESCALATOR) and its [vignette](https://github.com/menglin44/ESCALATOR/blob/main/escalator_container/ESCALATOR_container_readme.pdf).

-## Using the singularity container:
+## If to create a singularity container:

 You can download the escalator.def file and create the container on https://cloud.sylabs.io/.
 You will also need singularity installed locally or on your HPC.

-Running the container is almost the same as above but you will specify the container name, the wrapper script, and then all of the arguments.
+Refer to the vignette above for explanations and examples of how to run the container.
+Briefly, running the container requires specifying the container name, the wrapper script, and then all of the arguments.
 Simply run the below:

 ```
 singularity exec escalator-v2.sif masterPRS_v4.sh [reformatting script designed (1, 2, or 3)] \